stratusadv/dandy/docs/getting_started/how_dandy_helps.md

 Throughout the development of Dandy we have seen a drastic increase in the quality of completion tokens and a sharp reduction in the use of prompt tokens.
 We have both tracked the behavioral and computational effects both from an observational and measured perspective.

-Our findings have been a guiding and driving force behind all the updates we make to the Dandy, along with how we plan out the future for this framework know how critical token usage is to the future of AI.
+These results have been a guiding force behind all the updates we make to the Dandy, along with how we plan out the future of this framework.

 ### Our Finding

-Across all the areas we observed and measured, we found implementing Dandy into your projects and following best practices provide an average 25% reduction in token usage.
+Across all the areas we observed and measured, we found implementing Dandy into your projects and following best practices provides an **average 25% reduction in token usage**.
-After developers got familiar and learned the more complex topics, we saw integrations that reached above the 60% mark in certain circumstances.
+After developers gained familiarity with advanced patterns, some integrations achieved **over 60% reduction in token usage**.

-The two main factors in this were teaching developers the best way to develop artificial intelligence integrations and improving Dandy so that all interactions are improved in parallel with Dandy's development.
+> The two main drivers in this were teaching developers the best way to develop artificial intelligence integrations and improving Dandy through feedback so that all interactions are improved in parallel.

 ### Token Reduction Per Module Results